-It is essential that when comparing data across states, localities, and nationally that there is a common structure in coding, naming conventions etc.
+It is essential that when comparing data across states, localities, and nationally that there is a common structure in coding, naming conventions etc. This is accomplished by using the WID.

 Multiple agencies such as BLS, Census, BEA, US Dept of Education, etc. did not have data available in one location making combining data sources for research purposes difficult and time consuming.